-Colorado State University is on a mission to be more sustainable, and one such goal that accompanies this is continuing to seek out ways to conserve water.
+Colorado State University is on a mission to be more sustainable, and one goal that accompanies this is continuing to seek out ways to conserve water.

 It begins with development.
 The university conducts a wide variety of advanced research on water conservation through several facilities.
 One example is the Western Colorado Research Center, run by the College of Agricultural Sciences, which works on finding ways to reduce consumption in farming.
 Additionally, CSU Spur’s Hydro Water TAP lab space focuses on water quality testing for reuse.